 What will you see?

-A complete 40,6cm WW II gun and bunker built by the German military power during WW II, mostly 1942-43.
-The only surviving gun of its kind in the world.
+A complete 40,6cm WW II gun in bunker built by the German Wehrmacht during WW II, mostly 1942-43.
+The only surviving four gun battery of its kind in the world.

 There is a small museum in the bunker where equipment which was used by the German coastal artillery is displayed.
 Shells and charges are displayed in the ammunition store.
 In the cellar are large diesel motors which were used to power the generators; these are still intact and in an operative condition.

 The installations were taken over by the Norwegian military authorities after WWII and the batteries were integrated into the national coastal defence, until they were phased out in 1964.